csucdsi/2019-06-19-chicostate/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+They should have a few specific software packages installed (listed <a href="#setup">below</a>).
+  There will be loaner laptops available in the room available on an as-needed basis.
-  <a href="#setup">below</a>).
-They are also required to abide by
+  Participants are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}